Davey997/Heat-Bath-Algorithmic-Cooling/README.md

 Given that the whole project is on a single Google Colab notebook, and that no datasets were used, the repository structure is rather simple:

-* Project.ipynb: Google Colab notebook explaining step by step.
+* HBAC BQR.ipynb: Google Colab notebook explaining step by step.
 Including diagrams from the original paper to illustrate what the code does at each step.
-* Project.py: Raw Python script of the notebook
+* HBAC BQR.py: Raw Python script of the notebook
 * README.md: This file.